 - provide general supervisory oversight of the work of the Equity Unit Secretary and Officers;

 - provide case-consultation direction, advice and information;

 - approve the list of Mediators, Investigators and Hearing Chairs;

-- review for approval all costs related to representation, early resolution, mediation, investigation or an appeal in accordance with the Policy, this Manual and OPSEU policy and practices.
+- review for approval all costs related to representation, early resolution, mediation, investigation or an appeal in accordance with the Policy, this Manual and OPSEU/SEFPO policy and practices.

 As of the date of this Manual, the responsibilities of Advisors include:

 - ensure accommodation and health and safety needs of Complainants/ Respondents are met;